 Fig. 1.
 Schematic of top shield.

-The actual top shield is designed as described above, but in this WP, it is hypothesized that each of the above leak paths is opened at a certain interval in advance, that is, the fastening bolt is statically stretched.
+The top shield is designed as described above, but in this WP, it is hypothesized that each of the above leak paths is opened with a certain gap in advance, that is, the fastening bolt is assumed to be statically stretched.
 Then, the amount of sodium ejected from the reactor vessel to the upper surface of the top shield through the leak path is evaluated.
-The name of the leak path is represented by a combination of shielding plugs in contact with the leak path.
+The name of the leak path is represented by a combination of shield plugs in contact with the leak path as shown in Table 1, where the name, type, number and flow path width of each leak path are shown.
+The leak paths to be evaluated are classified into seven types as shown in Table 1.
+Dimensions of sodium leak paths of type 5 is listed in Table 2.

 TABLE 1.
 CHARACTERISTICS OF THE LEAK PATH